kubernetes/kubernetes/staging/src/k8s.io/metrics/README.md

 ## APIs

 This repository contains types and clients for several APIs.
-For more details on implemenations of these apis, see [IMPLEMENTATIONS.md](IMPLEMENTATIONS.md).
+For more details on implementations of these apis, see [IMPLEMENTATIONS.md](IMPLEMENTATIONS.md).

 ### Custom Metrics API